theheking/intro-to-r/content/1_setup_rstudio.md

 - How much is a and b added together?
 - Change the value of a to 10
 - Assign the value of a and b together to a new variable, c.

--  Folder setup, Plots, Packages, Help and more <b> Blue </b>
-    - Let's save the Rscript we have been writing into.
-Please select `File --> Save` and enter in a suitable name for your Rscript.
-    - You should see this is now be available in the folder.
-    - We will explore the other tabs in this corner in the next sections.

 Material adapted from (https://datacarpentry.org/R-genomics/01-intro-to-R.html) and (https://datacarpentry.org/semester-biology/materials/r-intro/)